Funded by the Kāinga Tahi, Kāuinga Rua funding stream of the Building Better Homes, Towns and Cities National Science Challenge, 2020-2024

 Find out more about the full study at Good Homes website.

-The present case study looked at the decision-making of older Māori about their current and future retirement accommodation.
+This case study looked at the decision-making of older Māori about their current and future retirement accommodation.
 Their advice to others making similar decisions best sums up the conclusion that can be drawn from this case study: that older Māori should consider downsizing and de-cluttering but not isolate or overcommit themselves.
 Most importantly older Māori should seek out whānau support and find a community that is compatible with their own values and preferred way of living.
 If this is not possible, then pragmatism is useful and people should make the best of the situation they find themselves in.